 THE CAN DO QUIZ

-1. What are the colors of the Spanish flag?
+2. What colour is at the centre of the Japanese flag?

 DID YOU KNOW?